 The farmers of Tien Giang once formed a cooperative of 12 fermenters with around 20 farmers each, producing cacao.
 Thanks to US government aid, the co-op processed and exported their cacao.
 Although the co-op has disbanded, Marou now works directly with 5 of the original fermenter groups.
 Marou ensures top-notch quality by testing each bag and providing farmers with feedback and technical assistance.
 Tien Giang's cacao is a delectable chocolate with hints of spice, brown fruit, and honey.

 The Ucayali River is the main headstream of the Amazon River.
 Ucayali River Cacao is a central fermentary that works with cocoa farmers along the Ucayali River outside of the Peruvian city of Pucallpa.
 Working with around 400 small-holder farmers with one-to-three hectares of land apiece, Ucayali River Cacao buys wet cacao at a premium price, giving economic opportunity to otherwise remote communities.

 Rio Claro is located in Southeastern Trinidad and the area's farms are well suited to grow a wide range of crops – the many small streams, ponds, hills and trails make this possible.
 Crop rotation is popular among many of the traditional cocoa, citrus, banana and coffee farmers.
-These microlots have been brought to market through the amazing effort of Gewan Gangaram and his central fermentary, helping regional farmers to adhere to the best practices in cocoa harvesting, fermentation and drying, and as a result produce consistent high-quality, uniquely flavored cocoa.
+These microlots have been brought to market through the amazing effort of Gewan Gangaram and his central fermentary, helping regional farmers to adhere to the best practices in cocoa growing, harvesting, fermentation, and drying.
+The results produce consistent high-quality, uniquely flavored cocoa.
 Through our roasting process, our chocolate has been nominated two years in a row for the Good Food Awards.